SamambaMan/imageprocessing/Readme.md

 ## Premisses and assumptions

-This architechture assumes this data pipeline follow roughly this sequence diagram:
+This architechture assumes that this data pipeline follow roughly this sequence diagram:

 ![general pipeline](docs/images/general_pipeline.png)

 For each image in a municipality batch, execute a sequence of tasks based on the raw images.

 ## Paralelization and algorithm characteristics